CleverTap/clevertap-ios-sdk/README.md

 For Swift, please refer to the SwiftStarterProject.

 For non-Cocoapods folks, check out the example StarterProjectManualInstall.
-For Swift, please refer to the SwiftStarterProjectManualInstall examples.
+For Swift, please refer to the SwiftStarterProjectManualInstall example.